Writing the Business Plan Organization and Management Section

 Spotlight on the Wider Team Structure

-Now you’ve showcased the management team in its entirety.
-You can provide brief bios for secondary members and talk at length about how the team’s combined skills complement each other, and how they amplify the team’s effectiveness.
+Now, you’ve showcased the management team in its entirety.
+You can provide brief bios for hiring team needs or secondary members and talk at length about how the team’s combined skills complement each other and how they amplify the team’s effectiveness.

 It’s also important to point out any gaps in the knowledge your team is currently suffering.
-Your readers will likely be savvy enough to pick up on any holes that exist.
+Your readers will likely be savvy enough to pick up on existing holes.

-Creating your comprehensive investor-ready business plan takes planning, research, time, and a herculean effort.
-If at any point the work becomes too much to handle, we can step in to assist.
+Creating your comprehensive business plan takes planning, research, time, and a herculean effort.
+If, at any point, the work becomes too much to handle, we can step in to assist.

-Want an expert “second opinion” before you start to create your business plan or financial forecasts?
+Do you want an expert “second opinion” before creating your business plan or financial forecasts?
 Let’s talk!